 For a free legal consultation, call (855) 605-2959

-The article that describes the studies can be found here, and in it we find out that according to one study that can be found here, people who were involved in very low-speed car accidents suffered through abnormal movements in the joints of their neck despite the fact that outwardly nothing appeared to happen that could have led to a serious neck injury.
+According to one study, people who were involved in very low-speed car accidents suffered through abnormal movements in the joints of their neck despite the fact that outwardly nothing appeared to happen that could have led to a serious neck injury.
 The injury to these joints is what leads to whiplash and to prolonged pain and difficulty with movement.
 Another study that was mentioned in the article concluded that people who were involved in car accidents that occurred at approximately 10 miles per hour faced stronger forces that lead to whiplash than those who were involved in car accidents at approximately 18 miles per hour.
 The reason is that once speed reaches 12 miles per hour, the bumper of a vehicle begins to fold and thereby absorb some of the force that would otherwise reach a person’s neck.